 Plus, you can warm up Maybury Farm General Store with hot drinks and snacks, free recipes and Michigan Maple Syrup to purchase for yourself and gifts!

-Michigan made syrup makes excellent stocking stuffers and gifts.
+Michigan made syrup makes excellent stocking stuffers and gifts, just sayin'!

 Come on out to Chippewa Nature Center in Midland Michigan to peek into buckets on tapped trees, watch the steam rise in the sugarhouse and learn how to change maple sap into sweet maple syrup.
 FREE!